caseyamcl/settings-manager/README.md

 * Internal notes
 * An optional default value
 * Optional validation/transform logic for processing incoming values
+* Whether or not this value is sensitive (e.g. should be treated securely)

 Setting definitions are added to an instance of the `SettingDefinitionRegistry`.

 A **Setting Provider** is a service class that loads setting values from a source.
 Sources can be configuration files, databases, or really anything.
-See [usage](#usage) section below for a list of bundled providers.
+See the [usage](#usage) section below for a list of bundled providers.

 Multiple providers can be chained together so that setting values are loaded in a cascading way.
-Several providers have been bundled (see below), but you can feel free to add your own by extending the `SettingProvider` interface.
+Several providers have been bundled (see below), but you can feel free to add your own by implementing the `SettingProvider` interface.
 Providers have similar attributes to definitions:

 * A name (e.g. a machine name/slug)
 * A display name